hydroper/as3razen/todo/tree/directives-list.md

 * [ ] Interface definition
 * [ ] Type definition
 * [ ] Namespace definition
+  * [ ] If right-hand side is a string literal, then declare namespace directly instead of resolving the constant.
 * [x] Block
 * [x] Labeled statement
 * [x] If statement